skeuomorph-wow/suboptimal/README.md

 Raid takes down any remaining whelps, then positions by doorway.

 Bebu applies demo shout.
 No CoR if tanks don't have wbuffs.

-TODO Note: are we still doing in and out on blast wave or nah?

 ## Lab Packs